-Course 146 surveys the history of surveys the history of the U.S. during the twentieth century.
-Topics include reform movements, the world wars, the Cold War, Civil Rights activism, feminism, and economic, social and political developments.
+Course 147 surveys the history of the U.S. from the ratification of the Constitution to the end of the nineteenth century.
+Topics include Native American-white relations, slavery, territorial expansion, the Civil War, and economic, social and political developments.
 We will focus on "big picture" issues rather than small details.
-Do I care if you know the year Ronald Reagan was elected?
+Do I care if you know the year President Taft was elected?
 Not at all.
 I care that you understand what his ideology meant for the development of the nation and international relations.
 My goal is for you to have a better understanding of the various cultures in our nation and why they have developed the way they did.
 Above all, I do not use this course to tell you what to believe or what is "correct" when it comes to the development of nations and cultures.
 My job is to challenge you to think about issues that have helped form our nation and understand them in different ways.